TabulateJarl8/ti842py/README.md

                         Forces the program to attempt to decompile the input file --no-fix-multiplication
                         Do not attempt to fix implicit multiplication.
 For example, AB -> A*B and A(1) -> A*(1)
+  --no-fix-floating-point
+                        Do not attempt to fix floating point arithmetic errors.
+For example, 1.1 * 3 would normally say 3.3000000000000003 instead of 3.3
   -r, --run             Runs the program after it's done transpiling.
 Will not print to stdout -V, --version         show program's version number and exit
 ```